fieldtrip/website/workshop/hangzhou2026/analysis.md

 ### Download the data

-Download the `sub-01` directory from the [download server](https://download.fieldtriptoolbox.org/workshop/hangzhou2026), and `cd` into the directory that contains it.
+Download the content of the `analysis` directory from the [download server](https://download.fieldtriptoolbox.org/workshop/hangzhou2026), and `cd` into the `analysis` directory.
 The file paths used in this tutorial are relative to your current working directory.
-The data is organized as follows:
+The data is organized according to the [BIDS standard](https://www.bids-standard.org/) as follows:

-    sub-01/anat
+    sub-01/ses-anat
-    sub-01/meg/opm
+    sub-01/ses-opm
-    sub-01/meg/squid
+    sub-01/ses-squid

-The directory `sub-01/anat` contains the anatomical MRI, `sub-01/meg/opm` contains the six OPM recordings (in fif format) together with the optical 3D scan and the template of the FieldLine helmet, and `sub-01/meg/squid` contains the SQUID recording (in the form of a CTF `.ds` directory) together with the Polhemus head shape.
+The directory `sub-01/ses-anat/anat` contains the anatomical MRI, `sub-01/ses-opm/meg` contains the six OPM recordings (in fif format) together with the optical 3D scan and the template of the FieldLine helmet, and `sub-01/ses-squid/meg` contains the SQUID recording (in the form of a CTF `.ds` directory) together with the Polhemus head shape.

 ## Procedure